CPS contacted as parents express concern over TPUSA school event

-CPS contacted as parents express concerns over Turning Point USA event aimed at high school students in Maryland
+Child protective services called after parents express concerns about high school’s Turning Point USA event

 A parent named Nancy said that she was concerned that teenagers could be ‘susceptible to influence’ at the TPUSA event

-A Turning Point USA event for Maryland high schoolers was reported to Child Protection Services after parents expressed “serious concern” about their children’s safety at the meeting.
+A Turning Point USA event for Maryland high schoolers was reported to child protective services after parents expressed “serious concern” about their children’s safety at the meeting.

 A parent, identified only as “Nancy,” told attendees at a Calvert County school board meeting on February 12 that kids had been put at risk because adults were not allowed to attend the event.